roscoe81/Home-Manager/README.md

 ## Environment Monitor Readings
 The [Environment Monitor](https://github.com/roscoe81/enviro-monitor) captures, displays and reports on air particles and gases.
 Its readings are received via mqtt messages and are recorded/displayed in Domoticz and sent to Homebridge.

+## EV Charger Monitor
+The Home Manager can monitor and control an EV charger by interworking with an [EV Charger Monitor](https://github.com/roscoe81/ev-charger-monitor).

 ## License
 This project is licensed under the MIT License - see the LICENSE.md file for details